Feminization of poverty: Single mother households

 Female headed households are most susceptible to poverty because they have fewer income earners to provide financial support within the household.
 According to a case study in Zimbabwe, households headed by widows have an income of approximately half that of male-headed households, and de facto female headed households have about three-quarters of the income of male headed households.
 Additionally, single mother households lack critical resources in life, which worsens their state of poverty.
 They do not have access to the opportunities to attain a decent standard of living along with basic needs such as health and education.
 Single mother households relate to gender inequality issues as women are more susceptible to poverty and lack essential life needs in comparison to men.

-Parenting in poverty ridden conditions can cause emotional instability for a child and their relationship with a single mother.

 Many factors contribute to becoming impoverished.
 Some of these factors are more prevalent in the lives of single mothers.
 When demographic attributes of single mothers are surveyed, a few factors showed up in higher rates.
 Marital status (divorced or widowed), education, and race correlated strongly with levels of poverty for single mothers.
 Specifically, very few mothers on the poverty line had a college degree and were having to "work to make ends meet".
+The likelihood of getting a full-time job decreases with certain factors.
+When these certain factors were surveyed in single moms they occurred at higher rates: co-inhabiting, lack of education, and use of welfare.
+All of these factors are ones that the researchers, Brian Brown and Daniel Lichter, identified as contributing to single mothers' poverty.

+Effects on mental health

+Parenting in poverty-ridden conditions can cause emotional instability for a child and their relationship with a single mother.

-Not only do these demographic attributes affect parenting in poverty, emotional attributes provided an instability as well when viewed by Dr. Bloom.
+Not only do demographic attributes affect parenting in poverty, emotional attributes provided an instability as well when viewed by Dr. Bloom.
 Mothers have been noted as the "caregivers" or "nurturer" of families.
 Some stereotypical things that are expected of mothers are harder to provide in a low-income household when a mother is the main provider.
-Dr. Bloom's example of a stereotypical mother job was bringing treats to school on birthdays and expected to go to parent teacher conferences.
+Dr. Bloom's example of a stereotypical mother job in Western Societies was bringing treats to school on birthdays and expected to go to parent teacher conferences.

 A researcher, Denise Zabkiewicz, surveyed single mothers in poverty and measured rates of depression over time.
 Since recent studies in 2010 had brought the idea that work was beneficial for mental health, Zabkiewicz thought to research if jobs were mentally beneficial to poverty line single mothers.
 Those results concluded to be true; mothers' rates of depression were significantly lower when one held a stable, long-term job.
-The likelihood of getting a full-time job decreases with certain factors.
-When these certain factors were surveyed in single moms they occurred at higher rates: co-inhabiting, college degree, and use of welfare.
-All of these factors are ones that the researchers, Brian Brown and Daniel Lichter, identified as contributing to single mothers' poverty.